slightlyoff/AppInstallImprovements/explainer.md

   - The ability for apps to understand that they've been installed
   - API surface area in Service Workers to direct navigation requests to applications and detect that some `Client` instances are launched in "app mode"
   - Control from Service Workers regarding requests that should be launched in "regular" tabs (e.g., how does an App decide which navigations are "outside" the app?)
-  - Ways for content to detect that it has been launched in such a mode (e.g., feature-detectable flag or media query)
   - Agreement between UAs about what combination of URL scopes, Service Worker registrations, and manifest locations constitute "an app"
   - Metadata about how to offer associated "native" apps to users